-The encyclopedias and dictionaries described above have biographical entries, which are high quality and often no substitute for these dictionaries:
+Many of the encyclopedias and dictionaries described in the other sections of this guide have biographical entries, which are high quality and often no substitute for these dictionaries below.

 Women in Scripture, a Dictionary of Named and Unnamed Women in the Hebrew Bible, the Apocryphal/Deuterocanonical Books and the New Testament.
 BS 575 .W593 2000 Reference